HiddenMonk/Unity3DCustomCharacterControllerCapsuleCollisionDetection/README.md

 ###--Character Controller--

 The character controller has limitations and is made in a way that is fine for my game, but might not be for yours.
 It uses an iterative approach for depenetation since I kept failing to utilize a capsulecast as it was too sensitive to errors.
+Also, when I say character controller, I mainly mean the collision handling and what not such as the unity character controller.
+I dont mean a character controller such as one that handles walking animations and such and such.
+The "CharacterController" is called the PlayerRigidbody in this project.

 ###Some good things?